Lima Locomotive Works

-The company is best known for producing the Shay geared logging-steam locomotive, developed by Ephraim Shay, and for William E. Woodard's "Super Power" advanced steam locomotive concept – exemplified by the prototype 2-8-4 Berkshire, Lima demonstrator A-1.
+The company produced the Shay geared logging steam locomotive, developed by Ephraim Shay, and for William E. Woodard's "Super Power" advanced steam locomotive concept – exemplified by the prototype 2-8-4 Berkshire, Lima demonstrator A-1.
 In World War II the Lima plant produced the M4A1 version of the M4 Sherman tank.

 History

-In 1878 James Alley contracted the Lima Machine Works to build a steam locomotive that Ephraim Shay had designed.
+In 1878, James Alley contracted the Lima Machine Works to build a steam locomotive that Ephraim Shay had designed.
 In April 1880, Lima rebuilt Ephraim Shay's original design, using vertically side-mounted pistons mounted on the right, connected to a drive line on the outside of the trucks.
 The Shay was geared down to provide more slow-moving, pulling ability for use in the lumber industry.
 The first Shay locomotive was built in 1880; it was such a success that many people in the lumber industry wanted one.
 To accommodate the new demand for the locomotive, Shay licensed the right to build his locomotive to the Lima Machine Works, which expanded and began to ship Shay locomotives to lumbermen across the frontier.
 Two years later, locomotives were the main product being produced by the Lima Machine Works, which would produce over 300 locomotives during the next ten years.

 After a serious fire, a new shop was opened in 1902 and Shay production continued.
-Then, with initial demand for low-speed geared locomotives well on the way to being sated, and the new facilities in place, Lima moved into the heavy railroad locomotive field.
+Then, with initial demand for low-speed geared locomotives well on the way to being sated, and the new facilities in place, Lima moved into the heavy locomotive field.